-DVI\$\SHDW\READ\SOURCE
+DVI\$ SHDW READ SOURCE

-On Alpha and I64, returns the name of the member unit that is used for reads, at this point in time, as a longword.
-DVI\$\SHDW\READ\SOURCE uses the unit that has the lowest value of the sum of its queue length and read cost for reads.
+On Alpha and Integrity server systems, returns the name of the member device that is used for reads, at this point in time, as a string.
+DVI\$\SHDW\READ\ SOURCE uses the unit that has the lowest value of the sum of its queue length and read cost for reads.
 This is a dynamic value.